gurkenlabs/litiengine/docs/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct adapts parts from the [Contributor Covenant][homepage], version 1.4, and the [Citizen Code of Conduct].
+This Code of Conduct adapts parts from the Contributor Covenant, version 1.4, and the Citizen Code of Conduct.
 Contributor Covenant: https://www.contributor-covenant.org/version/1/4/code-of-conduct.html
 Citizen Code of Conduct: http://citizencodeofconduct.org/